New/Open Session Dialog

 |Device||The selector should show all availiable interfaces provided by the

 driver above and which are capable of duplex operation.

-If you are using an Intel Mac running OS X and the builtin audio interface, you must first merge its separate input and output devices into a single "aggregate device" before Ardour will be able to use it.
+When using an Intel Mac running OS X and the builtin audio interface, its separate input and output devices must be merged first into a single "aggregate device" before Ardour will be able to use it.